leandris-tabuzo/workplace-communication-activity/README.md

         PRINT "Team Lead: Excellent updates.
 Continue monitoring and GNPI me for urgent issues."

-        PRINT "The term 'patch' means a small software update to fix an issue."
+        PRINT "The term 'patch' means a small software update to fix an issue.."
     END FUNCTION

     CALL MorningSyncMeeting()